Updated July 4, 2026

 Gas prices by state

-AAA-tracked average retail gasoline prices, mid-May 2026.
+AAA-tracked average retail gasoline prices, late June 2026.
 State-level variation reflects state fuel taxes, regional refining geography, and (in California) the unique CARBOB gasoline blend specification.

 California CA